-While running Silverado Trail Media, a web design and Internet strategy firm in Northern California, she has served in numerous PR, editorial and and web strategy functions for Nobel Peace Prize laureate Ramos-Horta since 2000.
+Over 15 years, while running Silverado Trail Media, a web design and Internet strategy firm in Northern California, she has served in numerous PR, editorial and and web strategy functions for Nobel Peace Prize laureate José Ramos-Horta.

 Mary has launched actions and campaigns involving 27 Nobel Peace Prize laureates.
 Her work has appeared in the New York Times, International Herald Tribune, LA Times, USA Today, Wall Street Journal, AP and more.
 She was a partner in the annual World Summit of Nobel Peace Laureates in Rome for five years.

 more information: http://marywald.com